Water Efficiency Guidance for Federal Agencies

-Use Contractors Certified Through a WaterSense Labeled Program
+Use Contractors Certified by a WaterSense Labeled Program

-- WaterSense irrigation partners are certified through one or more of the above labeled programs for their expertise in water-efficient irrigation technology and techniques.
+- Irrigation professionals certified by one or more of the above labeled programs have demonstrated their expertise in water-efficient irrigation technologies and techniques.

-- WaterSense irrigation partners can help you design and install a new irrigation system or audit an existing one to minimize the amount of water you use, greening your facility in more ways than one.
+- Irrigation professionals certified by a WaterSense labeled program can help you design and install a new irrigation system or audit an existing one to minimize the amount of water you use, greening your facility in more ways than one.